microsoft/typechat.net/examples/typechat.examplesLib/Readme.md

 * **HierarchicalJsonTranslator**: demonstrates how a  translator can use an in-memory vector index to semantically route request to child translators

+* **VectorizedTextIndex**: Demonstrates how to use an in-memory vectorized text index to route text requests

 * **PluginProgramTranslator**: Program translator that translates user requests into programs that call APIs defined by Microsoft Semantic Kernel Plugins

 * **PluginProgramValidator**: Validates programs produced by PluginProgramTranslator